Atinary-technologies/gryffin/README.md

 Gryffin identifies optimal parameter choices in a closed-loop approach.
 Given a set of prior observations, consisting of evaluated parameters and associated measurements, it can recommend several parameter choices for future evaluation.

-A basic skeleton of the code to run Gryffin is as follows:
+A basic skeleton of the code to run Gryffin in a single-objective optimization problem is as follows:
 ```
 from gryffin import Gryffin

 ##  BUDGET (int): number of evaluations of the black-box function we want to optimize.
-##  benchmark (function): 'black box' function that returns the merit obtained for a certain parameter setup.
+##  benchmark (function): 'black box' function that returns the merit (scalar) obtained for a certain parameter setup.

 # create an instance from a configuration file
 CONFIG_FILE = 'config.json'